MinnPost/minnpost-templates/app/templates/_README.md

 1. Add an entry in the `dependencyMap` object in `bower.json`.
 This is used to automatically collect resources in the build process.
 Here is an example:

 ```
-"library (should be bower identifier, order matter for build)": {
+// Should be bower identifier.
+Order matters for build, meaning that any dependencies should come first.
+"library": {
-  "rname": "name-used-for-reference-in-RequireJS (some modules expect dependencies with specific case, if you don't know, just use the library name from above)",
+  // Name used for reference in RequireJS (some modules expect dependencies with specific case, otherwise its arbitrary and you can just use the library name from above).
-  "js": ["paths/to/js/files in bower_components without .js, like jquery/jquery"],
-  "css": ["paths/to/css/files in bower_components without .css"],
-  "ie": ["paths/to/ie/specific/css/files in bower_components without .css"],
-  "returns": "varName that gets return when used in define([name], function(varName))"
+  // If this is not a JS library, do not include.
+  "rname": "library",
+  // (optional) Path to un-minified JS files within bower_components excluding .js suffix.
+  "js": ["library/dist/library"],
+  // (optional) Path to un-minified CSS files within bower_components excluding .css suffix.
+  "css": ["library/dist/css/library"],
+  // (optional) Path to un-minified IE-specific CSS files within bower_components excluding .css suffix.
+  "ie": ["library/dist/css/library.ie"],
+  // What is expected to be returned when using as a RequireJS dependency.
+Some specific libraries, like jQuery use $, or backbone returns the Backbone class.
+  // If this is not a JS library, do not include.
+  "returns": "Library"
 }
 ```